kemitchell/merge-flat-package-trees.js/README.md

 ]
 ```

-merge them into a single manifest:
+merge the second into the first:

 ```json
 [